Handball EURO: Where to watch the main round matches

 Watch live

-Wherever you are, watch all the action is it unfolds on the courts in Denmark and Sweden directly on your device.
+Wherever you are, watch all the action is it unfolds at the Jyske Bank Boxen in Herning directly on your device.
 Stay on the edge of your seat while watching every match live from start to finish on EHFTV or on your local TV broadcaster.
 The full list of broadcasters is available in the TV Guide.
 Note that EHFTV may be geo-blocked in those countries/regions where a TV broadcaster is covering the event.

 Join The Spin at the final weekend